StPaulStylee/100DaysOfCode/README.md

 Set up the form to clear on submission.
 ### Thoughts:
 I am moving on from the aysynchronous problem I was having...
 I want to figure it out but I am in dire need of completing this site...
 THIS SHIT IS DRAGGING ON!
 So, I just used setPristine and setUnctouched to clear the text inputs once it is submitted.
 Firefox is setting the input borders to the required color, which is annoying.

+# Day 56: January 29th, 2018
+### What I did:
+Got rid of all uses of css variables, getting ready for progressive enhancement.
+Worked on a solution for the landing page not taking up the whole screen width but I kept coming back to the original problem.
+I will need to find a new solution
+### Thoughts:
+Getting closer.
+Very close actually.
+I just keep getting stuck on these seemingly small problems.
+I will sleep on this and have a solution tomrrow.